Loft conversions in the United Kingdom: Feasibility

 The first stage of any loft conversion is a close inspection of the loft space to find out its exact dimensions and whether conversion is feasible.

 On entering the loft one needs to establish if there is adequate room under the ridge of the roof.
 A measurement of 2.3 metres is required to allow enough headroom, although you may find that you can still get a useful room from as little as 7 feet (2.1 metres), and there must be at least 2 metres clearance above the position of the access stairs.

 Due to the slope of the roof and the required access headroom, the feasibility of a loft conversion is dependent upon a minimum height of approximately 2.2 m (7 ft 6 in) measured from the joist to the apex.
 Providing that this requirement is met, most properties will likely possess the potential to have the loft space converted.

 Types

 2015 saw a surge in demand for loft conversions by homeowners in the UK as a result of the new and simplified planning regulations.
 There are different types of loft conversions chosen because of price, space available, aesthetic appeal, property style, the height of the roof, and the planning permission required.
 In London, there are many types of loft conversions, and the most popular of these is, Dormer conversion, Mansard conversion, Hip, to Gable conversion, Velux, or Roof window conversion.
 The least popular choices are Gambrel conversions and Hipped Roof conversion.

+Costs

+The cost of a loft conversion in the United Kingdom varies significantly by conversion type, property location, and specification.
+As of 2026, typical costs for a standard 30m² conversion are as follows: